-Lonetta Avelar is an American artist, born in Texas, who has been living and working in the Pacific Northwest for over 20 years.
-Completely self-taught, Lonetta has not had any formal training in the field of fine art and prefers to explore mediums and subjects on her own.
+Lonetta Avelar is an American artist who has been living and working in the Pacific Northwest for over 20 years.
+Being self-taught, Lonetta has not had any formal training in the field of fine art and prefers to explore mediums and subjects on her own.
 She draws her inspiration from the natural world and is fascinated by animals.
 She has been drawing and creating since she was a young child, which became an obsession around the age of ten.
 At that point she decided that art was what she wanted to do with her life.

 Lonetta uses her artistic abilities to create works of art loaded with expression and emotion.
 Wildlife has always been her focus and she brings individual subjects to life in various media.
 Lonetta hopes to draw the viewer into a moment in an animal’s world, in turn evoking an emotional response.